qbbian/pyzillow/README.md

 Installation
 ------------
-You can install this package using pip:

-    pip install pyzillow

-or download the source from https://github.com/hanneshapke/pyzillow and install
+Since this is a modified version from the original pyzillow, use the following command to do a customized install:

-    python setup.py install
+    sudo python setup.py install

 Usage of the GetDeepSearchResults API